Constantin-E-T/yt__downloader/docs/marketing/BLOG_POST_CONN_DIGITAL.md

 ## 🤝 Open Source Philosophy

-While TranscriptAI is currently a proprietary project, we're committed to:
+While TranscriptAI is currently a proprietary project, I'm committed to:

 - **Sharing knowledge:** Technical blog posts like this one
 - **Open discussions:** Join our Discord for architecture talks